 - Over-reliance on prediction, and trying to draw more definitive conclusions than the data will bear

-- Investing 100% in medium risk strategies, instead of balancing low-risk with some aggressive-risk strategies
+- Investing 100% in medium-risk strategies, instead of balancing low-risk with some aggressive-risk strategies

 - Sheltering certain institutions from risk, especially legislatively (think: Too Big To Fail)

 - Time itself.
-Time is a stressor, and eventually everything falls to time (see: Shelley’s Ozymandias)
+Time is a stressor, and eventually, everything falls to time (see: Shelley’s Ozymandias)

 So What’s The Opposite?

 Good systems such as airlines are set up to have small errors, independent from each other— or, in effect, negatively correlated to each other, since mistakes lower the odds of future mistakes.
-This is one way to see how one environment can be antifragile (aviation) and the other fragile (modern economic life with “earth is flat” style interconnectedness).
+This is one way to see how one environment can be antifragile (aviation) and the other fragile (modern economic life with “the earth is flat” style interconnectedness).
 If every plane crash makes the next one less likely, every bank crash makes the next one more likely.
 We need to eliminate the second type of error— the one that produces contagion— in our construction of an ideal socioeconomic system.Taylor Pearson

 How To Build An Antifragile Marketing Organization